India's greatest warriors, reborn in steel as combat robots you pilot.

 Two warriors.
 Two philosophies.
 One arena.
 The first chapter of a universe that has no end.

-Son of Vayu — the wind god who breathes life into all things.
-Bhim carried that wind in his arms: deceptively fast for his size, catastrophic when it landed.
-Vyasa measured his strength in ten thousand elephants and called it approximate.
+The strongest man of his age — deceptively fast for his size, catastrophic when it landed.
+The old chronicles measured his strength in ten thousand elephants and called it approximate.

-He killed the Kauravas one by one across eighteen days.
-The war ended when Duryodhana's thighs broke under the Gada.
+He fought the Kauravas one by one across eighteen days, and the war ended under the weight of his mace.
 Bhim walked off Kurukshetra having done what he came to do.
+Reborn now in steel.

 Arjuna and Bhim are first.
 Many more are being built.
 Every fighter is a story.

-Born of Surya and Kunti.
+Kunti's firstborn, abandoned and raised a charioteer's son.
 A warrior who could match Arjuna move for move — and knew it.
 The tragedy of Kurukshetra wore his face.

 The only warrior in history who chose the moment of his own death.
 Took the Pitamah's oath and never broke it.
 Undefeated in battle until he willed himself to fall.